Medically reviewed by Katelyn Hagerty, FNP

 If you're looking to zap away any of these skin conditions, or other challenges you may be dealing with, a superficial, medium or deep peel may be recommended, depending on the severity of the issue you’re dealing with.

-The most important thing to consider when looking at chemical peels for men is choosing which peel is correct for your skin issues.
+The most important thing to consider when looking at best chemical peels for men is choosing which peel is correct for your skin issues.
 There’s a big difference between a superficial peel and a deep peel — trust us.

 These include chemicals like glycolic, salicylic, retinoic and mandelic acid — usual suspects if you're looking for safer alternatives to physical exfoliation.